Thinking you'll get a free bag on your next JetBlue flight? Think again.

 These charges apply each way, so double them for a round-trip flight.

 Need even more than two bags?
 You'll pay dearly.
-JetBlue charges $150 per bag starting at the third piece of checked luggage – or $200 to or from Europe.
+JetBlue charges $125 for a third piece of checked luggage and $150 for a fourth bag or more on domestic and short-haul international flights.
+With flights to and from Europe, any checked bags beyond the first two will cost you an additional $200.
 And even with the right fare or JetBlue status, there's no escaping that extra cost.

 JetBlue Overweight & Excess Baggage Charges